devtron-labs/devtron/docs/reference/glossary.md

 ### Environment

 You can deploy your application to one or more environments (e.g., development, testing, production).
 In Devtron, Environment = [Cluster](#cluster) + [Namespace](#namespace).
+For a given application, you cannot have multiple CD pipelines for an environment.
+For e.g., if an application named 'test-app' is deployed on an environment named 'test-environment', you cannot create another deployment (CD) pipeline for the same app and environment.

 Your application can have different deployment configurations for respective environments.
 For e.g., the number of [ReplicaSet](#replicaset) could be 2 for staging environment, whereas it could be 5 for production.

 Similarly, the CPU and memory resources can be different for each environment.
 This is possible through Environment Overrides.
 [Read More...](https://docs.devtron.ai/usage/applications/creating-application/environment-overrides)

 ### External Links

-You can add external links like Prometheus, Grafana, and many more to your application by going to Global Configurations → External Links.
+You can add external links related to the application.
+For e.g., you can add Prometheus, Grafana, and many more to your application by going to Global Configurations → External Links.
 [Read More...](https://docs.devtron.ai/global-configurations/external-links)

 ### GitOps